markloboda/hci2025-project/hribi-redesign/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Setup Instructions

+1. Copy `src/environments/environment.template.ts` to `src/environments/environment.ts`
+2. Replace `YOUR_OPENWEATHERMAP_API_KEY_HERE` with your actual API key
+3. Do the same for `environment.prod.ts`